The useful idiot syndrome amplifies online hate.

-There’s a risk that many of us, at least those of us who are actively commenting and engaging with people outside our circles, are acting like accelerants for polarisation—despite good intentions.
-By overcompensating to signal our moral value, we might be acting like useful idiots for those who don’t support our side in the righteous war.
+There’s a risk that many of us, at least those actively commenting and engaging with people outside our circles, are acting like accelerants for polarisation — despite good intentions.
+By overcompensating to signal our moral values, we might act like useful idiots to those who don’t support our side in the righteous war.

 Still, this is only an anecdotal observation at this point.
 I cannot stress that enough.
 I could be wrong for many reasons, and we need academic studies to determine whether or not this is an actual phenomenon.
 The good news is that it should be a testable hypothesis, I believe.
 2The various comment sections I encounter aren’t randomly selected since the algorithms choose them for me.
-By engaging with a specific type of discussion, I might be reinforcing a systemic … Continue reading
+I might reinforce a systemic bias by engaging in a specific discussion.
+Furthermore, I … Continue reading

-Update: A few weeks after this post was published, an exciting event took place in Sweden: The police issued a public warning to Swedish parents to watch out for a specific TikTok challenge where boys are encouraged to assault females sexually—and share the video on TikTok.
+Update: A few weeks after this post was published, an exciting event occurred in Sweden: The police issued a public warning to Swedish parents to watch out for a specific TikTok challenge where boys are encouraged to assault females sexually — and share the video on TikTok.
 3For more context in Swedish and sound advice to parents, read Elza Dunkel’s blog post.